Last Reviewed March 11, 2026

 States Where Telescopic Batons Are Legal to Own and Carry

-As of 2025, telescopic batons are legal to own and carry in the following states, often without a permit:
+As of March 11, 2026, based on our latest review, telescopic batons are legal to own and carry in the following states, often without a permit:

 Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon (open carry), Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming